khalil5754/khalil5754.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 Interesting.

-Okay, this blog was never meant to be so in-depth on my thesis, but I figured for my first post ever I should write about something I'm passionate about.
-My next post might be less nerdy, but the post after that might be more nerdy. **It all averages out in the end.**
+Okay, this blog was never meant to be in-depth on my thesis topic, but I figured for my first post ever I should write about something I'm passionate about.
+My next post might be less nerdy, but the post after that might be more nerdy - or maybe they'll get progressively nerdier. **It all averages out in the end.**

 Signing off,

 Khalil
 ```